addania/coding/src/pages/Tabula_Rasa.md

 > Navigate to Text Editor -> Formatting and tick the box <code>Format on Save</code>

+> Try saving a file, if it does not work, then go to settings again and try to search for default formatter

+> Select Prettier there!

 ---

 <h2>Flow Language Support</h2>

 Flow Language Support is also another useful extension for the Visual Studio Code if your projects are using Flow (like Typescript) to define types.
+It allows you to create branch names easily.

 > Open the VCS: